Forest - Hunting Strength

 Yes, my spear distracts it, for a split second, from the attacks on its sides.

-But then it tosses its head and flicks away my spear, knocking it into the river!
+Then it tosses its head and flicks away my spear into the river!

-It moves sideways knocking over one of the warriors on its right.
+The Vigla moves sideways, knocking over one of the warriors on its right.

-The Vigla then turns its head to find what attacks its legs from the right side, and see if there is something still there to kill.
+Then it turns its head to find what attacks it, and see if there is still something here to kill.

-The warrior is not hurt, but he will not be able to get up in time to escape it.
+The warrior is not hurt, but how will he rise in time to escape?

 I pull the long knives out of their sheaths and leap at the creature, striking it in the underside of the neck, and taking one of its eyes.

-The angle of its head at the time is perfect for me.
+The angle of its head is perfect for me.

 It opens a soft part of the neck which cuts easily and deeply.